aaronpowell/aaronpowell.github.io/src/content/posts/2019-09-27-using-durable-entities-and-orchestrators-to-create-an-api-cache.md

 This brings us to the end of todays post, we've seen how we can combine Entities and Orchestrators in a single set of functions.
 We used this to create a cache of responses for HTTP calls, but we could use this on any data access happening within our Serverless application.

 Make sure you check out the rest of [#ServerlessSeptember](https://dev.to/azure/serverless-september-content-collection-2fhb) for more Serverless content!

+### Bonus Tip

+It's likely that when we get an RTM of Durable Entities we won't need to use the Orchestrator for the timer as [they are getting that support](https://github.com/Azure/azure-functions-durable-extension/issues/716).